DuyTang1112/codewars_canalManagement/README.md

 * If the lock is full, empties it and add to the total time
 * Return the total time
 ```
+# Testing

+Unit Testing for each components' logic